gefercan2/fxhash_p5_projects_gefercan2/sketch_bounce/readme.md

-#Pendulum and bounce
+Pendulum and bounce

-An exercise developed by Daniel Shiffman ,from the Coding Train, a site for coding education.
+An exercise developed by Daniel Shiffman,from the Coding Train, a site for coding education.